 4. Keep your cat on a leash when exploring the new place.

-With reinforced discipline and a solid support from you, your cat will feel right at home in no time.
+With reinforced discipline and solid support from you, your cat will feel right at home in no time.